 Patents and Trademarks

 Need to know the legal situation for patents and trademarks in Mexican pharma?
 Then read on!
-Prepared in association with Olivares, a leading global law firm, this is an extract from The Pharma Legal Handbook: Mexico, available to purchase here for USD 99.
+Prepared in association with Olivares, a leading global law firm, this is an extract from The Pharma Legal Handbook: Mexico, available to purchase here for GBP 99.

 1. What are the basic requirements to obtain patent and trademark protection?

 To obtain the protection of a trademark for a sign, it is required to file an application before the Mexican Intellectual Property Office (IMPI) IMPI and to comply with the formalities established by the IP law.

 While in the case of patents it also necessary to file an application before the IMPI and to comply with the formalities established by the IP law.

 2. What agencies or bodies regulate patents and trademarks?

 In Mexico patents and trademarks are regulated by the Mexican Intellectual Property Office (IMPI).

 3. What products, substances, and processes can be protected by patents or trademarks and what types cannot be protected?